himanshuraimau/project0/docs/plan.md

 # Project0 - AI-Powered Study App
 ## Project Overview

 Project0 is an AI-powered study application designed to revolutionize how students learn by automatically converting various content formats into organized study materials.
-The app transforms audio recordings, videos, and PDFs into comprehensive study resources including notes, flashcards, quizzes, and podcasts.
+The app transforms audio recordings, videos, and PDFs into comprehensive study resources including notes, flashcards, and quizzes.

 ## Key Features
 ### Core Functionality